 Providing staff with the privilege of access to data when working remotely is standard practice across schools.
-Staff will often access the school network during a break at a conference facility, while working in a cafe, hotel lobby, or while using public transport.
+Staff will often access the school network during a break at a conference facility, while working in a cafe, hotel lobby, or while using public transport (or because they have to work from home because of a natural disaster such as a pandemic, flood or fire...).
 You need to be confident that your remote users understand that free WiFi is often unsecured and can easily be configured to capture all users’ traffic.
 Providing your staff with clear guidelines around acceptable remote use (for example: which networks are and are not safe to connect to, how they should connect and applying the appropriate security controls), is vital in protecting your school’s assets.

 In this eighth blog in the series which builds upon every stage of the NCSC's 10 Steps to Cyber Security, we outline how you can protect your school’s assets when accessed remotely by applying appropriate security controls to both users and devices.